lesprgm/Roulette/APP_OVERVIEW.md

 - **Compact Header**: Titles and category labels are rendered in a small, centered, top-aligned header.
 - **The "Main Stage"**: The interactive portion of the app (`#ndw-content`) must be the largest visual element on first paint, occupying at least 50% of the viewport height.
 - **Zero Scroll**: The primary call-to-action or interaction point must be visible above the fold on standard desktop and mobile resolutions.

 ---

+### 13. Triple-Burst Streaming Generation

+To maximize the 20 requests/day Gemini quota, the system implements a "Burst" strategy:
+- **Batching**: A single Gemini request generates 3 items in a JSON array.
+- **Streaming Parser**: A custom iterator uses bracket-depth-counting to extract completed objects from the stream.
+This allows the prefetcher to process site #1 while site #2 is still being generated by the LLM.
+- **Salvage Mechanism**: If a stream is truncated by token limits, the prefetcher retains all fully formed objects identified by the parser.
+- **Review Synergy**: The system aligns the burst size (3) with the `PREFETCH_REVIEW_BATCH` (3).
+This means a single Gemini generation request leads to a single, combined Gemini batch review request, maximizing the efficiency of the 20/day API quotas for both roles.

+---